 We know everyone’s situation is different, so it’s prudent to reflect and figure out the situation that works best for you and how to use the HSA for your benefit.
 There are many different uses, each with different short and long-term benefits.

 There are a number of factors to consider and health plans should be selected upon your medical needs first (doctors, ease of access, etc.) If you have a lot of prescriptions and medical expenses, perhaps a lower deductible plan is right for you.

 However, if you do determine that a health savings account is the right way to go, when picking a health insurance plan during open enrollment, make sure you ask your insurance company if the plan you are choosing is HSA compatible.
 It has to say that explicitly; don’t assume that all high deductible plans qualify.

 Did we answer your question about what health savings accounts are?
 Savings vehicles like these are only one component of an overall financial plan.

-At Rock House Financial, a fee-only financial advisor in Farmington, Utah, financial planning is the focus.
+At Rock House Financial, a fee-only financial advisor in Davis County, Utah, financial planning is the focus.
 If you would like to speak with us, please reach out.